-The following table summarizes our contractual obligations at March 31, 2016 and the effect such obligations are expected to have on our liquidity and cash flow in future periods:
+The following table summarizes our contractual obligations at June 30, 2016 and the effect such obligations are expected to have on our liquidity and cash flow in future periods:

 Payments Due by Period

-Less Than More Than
+· Less Than More Than

 Total 1 year 1-3 Years 3-5 Years 5 years

-(in thousands)
+· (in thousands)

-Operating lease commitments (1) \$6,709 \$ 1,025 \$ 2,242 \$ 2,341 \$ 1,101
+Operating lease commitments (1) \$15,099 \$ 2,105 \$ 5,456 \$ 5,627 \$ 1,911

-Total (1)(2)(3)(4) \$6,709 \$ 1,025 \$ 2,242 \$ 2,341 \$ 1,101
+Total (1)(2)(3)(4) \$15,099 \$ 2,105 \$ 5,456 \$ 5,627 \$ 1,911

-(1) We lease office space in Cambridge, Massachusetts under an operating lease agreement that will expire in February 2022.
+(1) We lease office space in Cambridge, Massachusetts, in a multi-tenant building under an operating lease that will expire in February 2022.
+In May 2016, we entered into a lease under which we will rent 19,805 square feet of additional office space, also in Cambridge, Massachusetts, in a separate multi-tenant building beginning in September 2016.
+The lease for the additional space will expire in February 2022.
 The minimum lease payments in the table do not include related common area maintenance charges or real estate taxes, because those costs are variable.

-(2) We have acquired exclusive and non-exclusive rights to use, research, develop and offer for sale certain products and patents under license agreements with Washington University, CyDex Pharmaceuticals, Inc. and two license agreements with The Regents of the University of California.
+- (2) We have acquired exclusive and non-exclusive rights to use, research, develop and offer for sale certain products and patents under license agreements with Washington University, CyDex Pharmaceuticals, Inc. and two license agreements with The Regents of the University of California.
 The license agreements obligate us to make payments to the licensors for license fees, milestones, license maintenance fees and royalties.
 We are obligated to make future remaining milestone payments under these agreements of up to an aggregate of \$34.1 million upon achieving certain milestones, related to clinical development, regulatory approvals and sales.

-For the three months ended March 31, 2016, we did not record any expense or make any milestone or royalty payments under these license agreements.

-- (3) We enter into contracts in the normal course of business with CROs for clinical trials, non-clinical research studies and testing, manufacturing and other services and products as part of general operations.
-These contracts generally provide for termination upon notice, and we believe that our noncancelable obligations under these agreements are not material. - (4) Under a January 2014 consulting agreement, we are obligated to make remaining milestone payments of up to \$1.5 million and to issue up to 87,303 shares of our common stock to a nonemployee consultant upon achieving certain clinical development milestones and regulatory approval milestones.

-For the three months ended March 31, 2016, we did not record any expense or make any milestone payments under this agreement.
+For the three and six months ended June 30, 2016, we did not record any expense or make any milestone or royalty payments under these license agreements. - (3) We enter into contracts in the normal course of business with CROs for clinical trials, non-clinical research studies and testing, manufacturing and other services and products as part of general operations.
+These contracts generally provide for termination upon notice, and we believe that our non-cancelable obligations under these agreements are not material. - (4) Under a January 2014 consulting agreement, we are obligated to make remaining milestone payments of up to \$1.5 million and to issue up to 87,303 shares of our common stock to a nonemployee consultant upon achieving certain clinical development milestones and regulatory approval milestones.
+For the three and six months ended June 30, 2016, we did not record any expense or make any milestone payments under this consulting agreement.